Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 I haven't even been looking.

-I uh I can't do chat and an interview at the same time.
+I can't do chat and an interview at the same time.

 I'm like a locomotive.

-I see Timothy, I saw Max early on, Mr. Boston chiming in a lot.
+Mr. Boston chiming in a lot.

-Oh, like hey guys, Brett dropped a dropped a juicy super chat.
+Brett dropped a juicy super chat.

 Oh, good.

-He's the only one though.
+He's the only one, though.

-It's lonely, it's lonely up there, boys.
+It's lonely up there, boys.

-Let's get them uh let's get them super chats in.
+Let's get them super chats in.

-Yeah, ASF bear.
+Yeah, ASF Bear.

 That's right.

-I'll answer any question in a super chat, and it goes all towards Chase.
+I'll answer any question in a super chat.

 Let's make Chase some money.

-I don't want your money, I just want you, I just want your subs your subscription and your follow to the channel to janitor 73.
+I just want your subscription and your follow to the channel.

 I love you too.

-Uh yeah, do you know it's you're right.
+No, it's you're right.

 I mean, God, thank God you were born when you were.

-Um it's it is horrifying, man.
+It is horrifying, man.

-It's absolutely horrifying What they've been able to get away with.
+It's absolutely horrifying what they've been able to get away with.

-And you know, it's not even it's like I don't, I don't even want, you know, thank God that we have medical advancements.
+And, you know, it's not even, it's like, I don't, I don't even want, you know, thank God that we have medical advancements.

 You know, like I don't, I'm not a Luddite.

-But the false dichotomy, the false perception that's that's portrayed is that if you accept modern uh medicine and modern technology and modern advancements, you must therefore accept everything else in modernity.
+I don't want to abandon all of the advances that we've made, but the false dichotomy, the false perception that's, that's portrayed is that if you accept modern medicine and modern technology and modern advancements, you must therefore accept everything else in modernity.

 It's not the case.

-Like the these things are not necessary, they're not mutually inclusive, right?
+Like these things are not necessary.

 You can have one without the other.

-And I would love to be able to go take my son to the doctor and get him vaccines for viruses that he you know is at risk for.
+And I would love to be able to go take my son to the doctor and get him vaccines for viruses that he, you know, is at risk for.

 I would love to be able to trust our establishment like that.